osmosis-labs/osmosis/docs/developing/osmosisd/README.md

 ### Running your own full node

 Running your own full node is the most secure option, but it comes with relatively high resource requirements.
 For more information about the requirements to run your own full node and a tutorial for installing `osmosisd`, see [installation](../cli/install).

-For a tutorial that explains how to connect to an existing Osmosis network, see [joining a network](../network/join-mainnet.md).
+[comment]: <> ( For a tutorial that explains how to connect to an existing Osmosis network, see [joining a network](../network/join-mainnet.md).)

 ### Connecting to a remote full node